uccross/skyhookdm-workflows/rook/README.md

 $ popper run -f workflows/radosbench.yml -s _CLIENT=<client-hostname>
 ```

-The RADOS benchmark workflow benchmarks the RADOS interface and plots the latency, bandwidth and IOPS at varying IO depths over a given period of time for Sequential and Random R/W workloads.
+This workflow benchmarks the RADOS Object store and plots the latency, bandwidth and IOPS at varying IO depths over a given period of time for Sequential and Random R/W workloads.
 Example RADOS benchmark plots are shown below.

-Each of the OSD's write throughput is also measured using the `ceph tell` benchmark tool.
+Each of the OSD's write throughput and IOPS is also measured using the `ceph tell` benchmark tool.
-Both bandwidth (throughput) and IOPS is measured.
-A set of example OSD benchmark plots are shown below.
+A set of example RADOS benchmark plots are shown below.

 <img src="https://user-images.githubusercontent.com/33978990/92874999-2e3e7080-f426-11ea-8d78-7e82f841cf9b.png" height="300" width="450" />